 - Now select Peaks 3 and 4, set the Bottom tick direction to In and click Apply.
 Then select Peaks 1 and 2, set the Top ticks to In and click Apply.

 - go to the Link tab and select Peaks 2, 3, and 4 in the left list and link them to layer 1, making sure you have the X-Axes linked Straight(1 to 1), and click Apply.

 - Click and select the top left layer, layer 1, then drag and resize the layer, then move the layer.
 Note that the child layers resize and move too, since they are dimensionally linked to layer 1.

-- Go to the top left layer (layer 1), and double-click the top X-axis.
-In the X-Axis dialog, change the X-Axis scale From 10 To 35, and click OK.
+- Click on the Top axis of Layer 1, and then click the Axis Scale button in the mini toolbar, the Axis Scale dialog will be opened.
+Change the scale From 10 To 35, and click OK.
 You'll see that all the other layers now display the same X-axis scale range.